abbashosseini/PersianDT/README.md

 * Yout can now pass your dates `new Date` for example and gets Days name.
 * You Can with this `{DATE}` _markdown_ mark a `date` how you like to set place for dates in sentence.

+#### trick :

+if you donr care about `date` Object whee gonna be shows you can chose :

+* ""
+* PersianDT.Location.OFF `just for aspect of code !`

+or any object you like.

 #### ScreenShot :

 ![Image of PerisanDT](https://github.com/abbashosseini/PersianDT/blob/master/ScreenShots/2016-02-07-013831.png)